PLANO ADHESIOLYSIS TREATMENT

 The medications in this injection will decrease inflammation and break up the adhesions.
 Once Dr. Rodriguez removes the needle, he will apply a sterile dressing to the area.

-Recover from adhesiolysis is relatively simple.
+Recovery from adhesiolysis is relatively simple.
 Complete recovery takes between one and two weeks.

 The most critical step on the path to recovery is finding a pain management doctor who can address your pain management needs successfully.
 The Pain Relief Center and its five specialized institutes are dedicated to meeting any and all of a patient’s needs.
 Located in the Dallas-Fort Worth area, Dr. Rodriguez and his friendly staff will help you along the path to recovery.